OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

     }
 ```

-You can see there that it verifies that the received activity is of type `NSUserActivityTypeBrowsingWeb` and then obtain the url from `userActivity.webpageURL` and opens it.
+You can see there that it verifies that the received activity is of type `NSUserActivityTypeBrowsingWeb` and then obtain the URL from `userActivity.webpageURL` and opens it.

 ###### Checking if the App is Calling Other App's Universal Links

+If you have the original source code, you can search it for the `openURL:options:completionHandler:` method.

+> Note that the `openURL:options:completionHandler:` method is not only used to open Universal Links but also to [call custom URL schemes](#Testing-URL-Requests-to-Other-Apps).

+This is an example from the Telegram app:

 ```swift
 }, openUniversalUrl: { url, completion in